ComputationalRadiationPhysics/contributing/codingGuideLines/cpp.md

-int * const foo; // const pointer to int value int * foo; // pointer to int value int ** foo;  // pointer to a pointer to int value int* foo; // NOT ALLOWED by the coding guide lines (missing spaces around `*`) for( auto && e : vector ) // universal references are packed {
+int * const foo; // const pointer to int value int * foo; // pointer to int value int ** foo;  // pointer to a pointer to int value int * const * foo; // pointer to a const pointer to int value int* foo; // NOT ALLOWED by the coding guide lines (missing spaces around `*`) for( auto && e : vector ) // universal references are packed {